kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 - If you have started writing your essay, consider getting feedback from your peers on your writing.
 If you know of classmates who have come roughly equally far along in their work, consider forming a writing group to encourage you to spend dedicated time to the writing process.
 - If you haven't done your essay outline and come to discuss it with me, this would be a good week to do so.

-### Required Reading (~110)
+### Required Reading

-* Davis, Bret W. "The Kyoto School" entry *The Stanford Encyclopedia of Philosophy* [online](https://plato.stanford.edu/entries/kyoto-school/) Read sections 1 Introduction, 2 Identity and Membership: Who Belongs to What?, and 4 Political Ventures and Misadventures.
+* Carter, Robert Edgar. *The Kyoto School: An Introduction*.
+SUNY Press, 2013.
+Introduction
 * Goto-Jones, Christopher. *Political Philosophy in Japan: Nishida, the Kyoto School and Co-Prosperity*.
 Routledge, 2009.
 Ch 4-5 [Ebook](https://library.st-andrews.ac.uk/record=b3064590~S5)
 * Sven Saaler, *Pan-Asianism in Modern Japanese History Colonialism, Regionalism and Borders* (London; New York: Routledge, 2007).
 Ch 10 The Temporality of Empire: The Imperial Cosmopolitanism of Miki Kiyoshi and Tanabe Hajime by John Namjun Kim [Ebook](https://library.st-andrews.ac.uk/record=b2022235~S5)